The lost wax process at tsf – step by step:

 You can benefit from the advantages of investment casting in the production of your components:

-- high level of design flexibility enables complex geometries to be achieved in a single cast
+- high level of design flexibility enables complex geometries to be achieved in one single cast

-- near net shape castings with reduced machining requirement
+- near net shape castings with reduced machining requirements

 - high dimension accuracy

 - wide range of materials and alloys assuring rigorous implementation of customer requirements